hynek/svcs/.github/CONTRIBUTING.md

   First line of new section.
   ```

-- If your change is noteworthy, add an entry to the [changelog].
+- If your change is interesting to end-users, add an entry to the [changelog].
   Use [semantic newlines], and add a link to your pull request:

   ```markdown